 No. As demand for housing is tremendous, the deposit is the only mechanism we have for insuring that an applicant will continue to be committed to staying in our residence halls.
 The deposit allows us to provide some motivation to those who will ultimately cancel their housing application to do so early in order to allow us to accommodate the needs of those on the waitlist.

 IF I APPLY AFTER MAY 1, WILL HOUSING STILL AVAILABLE FOR THE FALL SEMESTER?

 During the summer, our housing profile and availability changes frequently.
 We continue to accept housing applications and deposits, and we recommend that you submit them as soon as possible.
 We do everything possible to accommodate everyone who wants to live on campus.

 I AM NOT A CURRENT RESIDENT; CAN I APPLY FOR HOUSING FOR THE SPRING SEMESTER?

 Yes.
 We work very hard to place every student who applies for housing.
 Spring placements are made in late December and early January, after the residence halls close for the fall term.

-WHAT IF I DON’T GET HOUSING?
+WHAT IF I AM ON THE WAITLIST BUT I DON’T GET HOUSING?